Mtillmann/vitepress-blog-pure/posts/mounting-iso-files-and-running-exe-files-on-the-steamdeck.md

 ## Conclusion
 While adding the game to steam I discovered that I own the game in steam and it wouldn't properly run either way.

-I absolutely do not approve piracy!
-Only use this for games that you own an old physical copy of!
+Please only use this method for games that you own a physical copy of!

 <Comment />